itsMarydan/itsMarydan/README.md

 - 👀 My interests are: DevOps, DataModeling and Visualization, Web Application Development, Event Driven Architecture, Kubernetes, Service Mesh, AWS, API Gateway Solutions, Microservice Architecture and Patterns, and SAAS Development are all areas of interest for me.
 - 🌱 I'm currently working on solutions that use API Gateways to manage Authentication in a Microservice Architecture.
 - 💞️ I’m looking to collaborate on SaaS Development and Cloud Service Deployment Automation, CI/CD, Kubernetes architecture
-- 📫 How to reach me ...  olowu.mary@yahoo.com

 <!---
 itsMarydan/itsMarydan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.